Fibocom Propels Digitalization of Smart Industry Terminals with Customized PCBA Solutions

 Fibocom Propels Digitalization of Smart Industry Terminals with Customized PCBA Solutions (Di giovedì 14 dicembre 2023) The PCBA (Printed Circuit Board Assembly) is the core of electronic devices, combining Industry know-how and the assembly of electronic components, which is a pivotal process for device manufacturers in the early stage of product design.
-By offering the Customized PCBA Solutions to Smart terminal devices such as POS (Point-of-Sale), PoC (Push-to-Talk over Cellular), wearable Leggi su sbircialanotizia
+By offering the Customized PCBA Solutions to Smart terminal devices such as POS (Point-of-Sale), PoC (Push-to-Talk over Cellular), wearable cameras and more, Fibocom can greatly simplify the manufacturing process, improve efficiency and reduce the time-to-market for Industry customers.
+SHENZHEN, China, Dec.
+14, 2023 /PRNewswire/

+Fibocom (Stock code: 300638), a global leading provider of IoT (Internet of Things) wireless Solutions and wireless communication modules, announces the ...Leggi su liberoquotidiano

+Fibocom (Stock code: 300638), a global leading provider of IoT (Internet of Things) wireless Solutions and wireless communication modules, announces the ...Leggi su liberoquotidiano

 Advertising